Five conversation starters for summerby Chad Austin, BSCNC Communications

 Now that summer is officially here, many of us are looking forward to firing up the grill, taking in the long days, and enjoying a little rest and relaxation.
 Summer also provides some great opportunities to build relationships with your friends and neighbors who may not know Christ.

-During the People Groups Discovery and Engagement workshop held this past spring at the Baptist State Convention of North Carolina offices, Bryan Galloway and Terry Sharp with the International Mission Board shared some conversation starters that you can use to get to know others.
+During the People Groups Discovery and Engagement workshop held at the Baptist State Convention of North Carolina offices, Bryan Galloway and Terry Sharp with the International Mission Board shared some conversation starters that you can use to get to know others.
 Plus, these all start with the letter F, so they’ll be easy to remember.

 So as you’re planning your next backyard barbeque, trip to the park or baseball outing, invite some friends and neighbors to come along.
 Use the following topics as a guide to engage them in conversation and get to know them better as you lay the groundwork to engage them in gospel conversations.